cornelisse/iCargo-SDK/docs/API-keys.md

 #### Connection configuration tools

 The creation of Cooperation Agreements and API-keys is an offline task and requires supporting applications or web-services to configure a connection.
-See [Cooperation Agreement](link.md) for more information.
+See [tooling](tools.md) for more information.